sudo-ron/sudo-ron/README.md

 💬 Ask me about self soverign Artificial Intelligence

-🌱 Looking to collaborate on Zero-Knowledge, Web3, and AI
+🌱 Looking to collaborate on AI, Cryptography, and Web3